Aymenworks/AWLoader/README.md

 # AWLoader

-AWLoader is a UI  Compoonent that allows you to integratea loader that fits your needs within your app.
+AWLoader is a UI  Compoonent that allows you to integrate loader that fits your needs within your app.

 ## Overview